gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-i.md

 - The relative velocity of the star to the Sun (maximum of 60 km/s for relevant stars, according to the report) which would result in a fixed offset of maximum $$\pm 2\times 10^{-4}$$ (0.02%).
 - Planetary motion around a star (max $$\pm10^{-4}$$ (0.01%) for Earth) varying sinusoidally with time
-- Planetary rotation about its axis (max $$\pm1.5 \times 10^{-6}$$ (0.00015%) for Earth) varying sinusoidally with time As the frequency of the signal increases so does the band that must be searched to account for these drifts (Table 6-1 in the report gives estimates ranging from 1.14 MHz for the 21 cm hydrogren line to 230 GHz for optical which would result in drift rates of 1.4 Hz/s and 280 kHz/s respectively), which adds further reason to use the microwave region of the spectrum rather than the optical.
+- Planetary rotation about its axis (max $$\pm1.5 \times 10^{-6}$$ (0.00015%) for Earth) varying sinusoidally with time

+As the frequency of the signal increases so does the band that must be searched to account for these drifts (Table 6-1 in the report gives estimates ranging from 1.14 MHz for the 21 cm hydrogren line to 230 GHz for optical which would result in drift rates of 1.4 Hz/s and 280 kHz/s respectively), which adds further reason to use the microwave region of the spectrum rather than the optical.
 Furthermore, as drift rates increase, the maximum range (signal to noise ratio of 1) decreases.

 Other reasons given in the report for favouring the microwave region of the spectrum include:
 - Greater collecting area for the narrowest beam, with a lower cost per unit area
-- Less stringent frequency stability rdequirements
+- Less stringent frequency stability requirements
 - More freedom from O$$_2$$ and H$$_2$$O absorption

 #### The water hole
-The authors proposed focussing the search on the region between 1000 MHz and 3 GHz.
+The authors proposed focussing the search on the region between 1 and 3 GHz.
 They discussed the hydrogen line (this would require about 3 MHz of bandwidth) but argued that choosing a single frequency would lead to jamming ourselves if it is used for both transmission and reception simultaneously.
 They suggested a broader band that does not contain spectral lines (since they interfere with radio astronomy and create noise) and is not below the hydrogen line (since this would interfere with observations of red-shifted galaxies and has more background noise) and landed upon the band from the hydrogen line to the hydroxyl line (1420 - 1662 MHz), which has become known as the water hole.

 > "The resonances of the dissociation products of water is ideally situated and an uncannily poetic place for water-based life to seek its kind.
 Where shall we meet?
 At the water hole, of course!"